Mindfulness Practices for Creating an Inclusive Classroom

 LaTeS is a biannual in-person workshop that takes place at the University of Arizona.
 It is intended for K-12 language teachers to share ideas and issues that are specific to their community, and they will leave LaTeS events with methods and materials that they can implement into their own classrooms.
 Arizona Continuing Education credit is available.

-Registration is FREE and now open, click here to register or to apply for a travel scholarship.
+Registration is FREE and now open, click here to register.

 Remote Access Limitations: Virtual attendees will be able to hear and see what is happening in the room, but there may be times when the presenter will be out of the field of view of the camera and you many not be able to hear the in-person attendees.
 Microphones will be muted for all online participants, any communication such as questions or comments can be made in the chat.
 Virtual attendees may be eligible to receive a certificate of participation for this event.
 Terms and conditions apply.